Summary of Evidence

 Wire Service Spread

-Below are a few examples of actual headlines that appeared in newspapers nationwide:
+Below are a few examples that ran in papers nationwide:

 -